 Follow these easy steps to prepare a tender, juicy, rustic Corned Beef and Cabbage dinner for your next family gathering:

 First, preheat the oven to 325 degrees F and set out a large roasting pan.
 Briefly rinse the corned beef brisket under cold water, and then pat dry.
-Place it in the roasting pan with the fatty side up.
+Place it in the roasting pan with the fat side up.

 In a small bowl, mix together the whole grain mustard, brown sugar, and black pepper.
 Rub the mixture over the top of the brisket to evenly coat.